-In addition to choosing playground equipment with a track record of security, you will want to check to make sure the natural area surrounding your play area is safe.
+In addition to choosing playground equipment with a track record of security, you will want to check to ensure the natural area surrounding your play area is safe.
 Remove poison oak and any dead or dying trees.
-Check for uneven ground which can pose a safety hazard.
-Install playground safety surfacing to absorb impact, especially under climbers, slides, and swings.
-Be especially careful if there are water sources nearby.
-You do not want children to be able to wander into areas with water and away from supervised areas easily.
+Check for uneven ground that can pose a safety hazard.
+Install playground safety surfacing to absorb impact, especially under climbers, slides and swings.
+If there are water sources nearby, be careful that children cannot wander into these areas easily.

 There are a few ways to ensure your nature-inspired playground is inclusive:

-- Ensure easy access to playground equipment.
-Make sure there is adequate space around each piece of equipment for both children and possibly caregivers.
+- Ensure easy access to playground equipment: Make sure the paths around playground equipment are large enough to accommodate wheelchairs, adult caregivers and children moving between pieces of equipment.
+Ensure there is adequate space around each piece of equipment for both children and possibly caregivers.
 Allow different points of access to each piece of equipment, so everyone gets to play.

 Nature-inspired play can be more inclusive than nature play because you can control the environment more easily.
 Taking extra care to consider inclusion in design can further ensure all children can enjoy the playground.

-3) The Natural Environment.
+4. The Natural Environment

 Nature play does not have to be left entirely behind when you create a play space inspired by nature.
 If your playground is in a park or a green space, you can incorporate the natural world.
 For example, if the play area is near a wooded area, you can set up playground equipment within sight of trees.
 By including some natural elements, you let children appreciate nature and see some of the natural world as they play.